core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can publish data to a topic by submitting the data in a PUT request to the topic-data URI as indicated in its topic resource property.
 Please note that the topic-data URI is not the same as the topic-configuration URI used for configuring the topic (see {{topic-resource-representation}}).

-On success, the broker returns a 2.04 (Updated) response.
+On success, the broker returns a 2.04 (Changed) response.
 However, when data is published to the topic for the first time, the broker instead MUST return a 2.01 (Created) response and set the topic in the fully-created state (see {{topic-lifecycle}}).

 If the request does not have an acceptable content-format, the broker returns a 4.15 (Unsupported Content-Format) response.